loralighte/VMinusMinus-Concept-Documentation/README.md

 # VMinusMinus-Concept-Documentation
-Conceptualizing the V-- programming language.
+Conceptualizing a potential V-- programming language.

 ## What is V--?
 V-- is a language I conceptualized while working on a book about V programming.
 I felt like V was nearly perfect, but needed some simplification.